sdfrench/CYBR8420-GotRoot/SoftwareAssuranceCases.md

 E8.1 - (See Case 1: E3.1)

-E9.1 - TODO - find data to support this
+E9.1 - Coiuld not find any data to support this at this time.

 E10.1 - Bitwarden discloses [here](https://help.bitwarden.com/article/what-information-is-encrypted/) what data won't be encrypted.
 Any metadata related to a secret will be encrypted.